CyVerse-learning-materials/atmosphere_guide/docs/step1.md

     to increase these allocations, but ultimately there are limits.
-You can be a good community member by only using resources when you need them, and not leaving instances aimlessly running (the proverbial
+You can be a good community member by only using resources when you need them, and not leaving instances aimlessly running (the proverbial 'leaving the lights on').
-    \'leaving the lights on\').

 ------------------------------------------------------------------------

 ## Logging on and viewing your resources

- 1. Login to Atmosphere at <https://atmo.cyverse.org/> and click the
-     \'Login\' link on the upper right-hand side of the screen.
+ 1. Login to Atmosphere at <https://atmo.cyverse.org/> and click the 'Login' link on the upper right-hand side of the screen.
 Enter your CyVerse credential and sign in.

  2. Upon login, you will be directed to the [Atmosphere